AutodeskAILab/UVStyle-Net/public_README.md

 ![Gradients Visualization](demo_imgs/gradients.gif?raw=true "Gradients Visualization")

-#### Optimize Layer Weights (Few-shot Learning)
+#### Optimize Layer Weights

-Experiment with different positive and negative examples for optimization of the user defined style loss.
+Experiment with different positive and negative examples for few-shot optimization of the user defined style loss.
 Select negatives manually, or use randomly drawn examples from the remaining dataset.
 Available for SolidLETTERS and ABC datasets.